dqops/dqo/docs/reference/yaml/monitoring/column-monthly-monitoring-checks.md

 ___

-## ColumnDatetimeMonthlyMonitoringChecksSpec
+## ColumnPiiMonthlyMonitoringChecksSpec
-Container of date-time data quality monitoring checks on a column level that are checking at a monthly level.
+Container of PII data quality monitoring checks on a column level that are checking at a monthly level.